 How do I prove compliance with OFAC requirements during my cruise?

-All travellers to Cuba must be able to prove that their trip was comprised of OFAC-compliant activities.
+All travelers to Cuba must be able to prove that their trip was comprised of OFAC-compliant activities.
 Guests should keep a log of their activities and keep the log for 5 years.

 Will non-U.S. guests be allowed to travel on these sailings?

 Yes.
-As with travellers from the United States, non-U.S. guests will need to certify that they are travelling under one of the approved OFAC categories, keep records of their activities and sign affidavits confirming they are doing so.
+As with travelers from the United States, non-U.S. guests will need to certify that they are traveling under one of the approved OFAC categories, keep records of their activities and sign affidavits confirming they are doing so.

 Visa Considerations for Guests Cruising to Cuba